Charadriiformes / Scolopacidae / Calidris

 Behavior & Ecology

-Highly gregarious in winter, forming large flocks on coastal mudflats and sandy beaches.
-These flocks often perform spectacular synchronized swirling flights during migration and on wintering grounds.
-The characteristic feeding action is a methodical, continuous "sewing machine" movement along the mud, picking small food items.
-Diet consists primarily of insects during the breeding season; in coastal areas, molluscs, worms, and crustaceans dominate.
-The nest is a shallow scrape lined with vegetation, typically containing four eggs incubated by both parents.
-Chicks are precocial but brooded during early development and fledge at approximately three weeks.
-The male provides the majority of brood care as females typically desert the brood and leave the breeding area.
-The call is a typical sandpiper "chreep," while the display song is a harsh trill.
-Hybrids have been reported with white-rumped sandpiper and purple sandpiper.
+Highly gregarious in winter, forming large flocks on coastal mudflats and sandy beaches, often performing synchronized swirling flights.
+Feeds using a characteristic sewing machine action, picking small food items.
+Diet consists of insects on nesting grounds, and molluscs, worms, and crustaceans in coastal areas.
+Nests in shallow ground scrapes lined with vegetation, laying typically four eggs incubated by both parents.
+Chicks are precocial and start flying at approximately three weeks.
+Males provide the majority of brood care as females often desert the brood early.

 Conservation

-Classified as Near Threatened by the IUCN due to a decreasing population trend, despite an extremely large range and still substantial numbers.
-The species is protected under the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA).
-The southern subspecies C. a. schinzii is of particular concern, declining significantly across its range.
-In Denmark, breeding pairs crashed from 50,000 a century ago to just 95 pairs in 2021.
-The northeast Greenland subspecies C. a. arctica is also endangered with a very restricted population.
-Habitat fragmentation and degradation of both breeding and wintering areas pose ongoing threats to populations.
+Assessed as Near Threatened by the IUCN due to decreasing population trends, though the total population remains very large.
+Listed under the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA).
+Habitat fragmentation has reduced patch connectivity, increasing susceptibility to inbreeding in some areas.
+The southern subspecies C. a. schinzii is declining and endangered in parts of its range, with only 95 pairs remaining in Denmark in 2021 compared to 50,000 a century earlier.
+The northeast Greenland subspecies C. a. arctica is also endangered with a very small population.

 Source: Wikipedia · CC BY-SA 3.0